Annual EOSDIS Survey Shows Continued High Levels of Customer Satisfaction

 CFI Group breaks EOSDIS services into six “Quality Components” representing general areas of performance that drive EOSDIS customer satisfaction.
 The primary driver of EOSDIS customer satisfaction continues to be Customer Support, which achieved a score of 85 (one point below the 2015 score of 86).
 While Customer Support, which includes the attributes of professionalism, technical knowledge, helpfulness, and timeliness, is the highest rated EOSDIS quality component, Product Quality (which increased one point from 2015) is the component with the greatest impact on EOSDIS customer satisfaction.
 Product Documentation also increased one point from 2015 (to 79 from 78), but is still the lowest scoring Quality Component and represents an opportunity for improvement given its moderately high impact on customer satisfaction.

-Scores for Product Selection & Order (82) and Product Search (80) remain unchanged from the 2015 survey and represent strong performance.
+Scores for Product Selection and Order (82) and Product Search (80) remain unchanged from the 2015 survey and represent strong performance.
 Product Delivery slipped one point from 2015 (from 85 to 84), but still represents a strong score and is considered a strength, according to CFI Group.

 2016 Survey Highlights by DAAC